crivisan/urbanmatrix/README.md

 ## 💡 About the Plugin

-**UrbanMatrix** helps urban planners and researchers apply the Matrix Method for environmental assessment.
+**UrbanMatrix** helps urban planners and researchers apply the Matrix Method for multiple applications (Currently Developed for Building Density).\
 It automates grid creation, layer import, building coverage analysis, classification, and styled visualization — all in one go.

 ---